 A student may have his privilege to live on campus withdrawn for a specified period for any infraction of regulations which indicates unsatisfactory citizenship in the residence hall or fraternity house.
-In this event, the student may be removed from his campus housing, with no refund or sections of residence halls to disciplinary action.
-The entire Code of Student Conduct applies.
-All students should be familiar with the rules stated in the Housing Regulations.
-Fraternity house and theme house resident of residence hall rent or change in his boarding contract allowed.
+In this event, the student may be removed from his campus housing, with no refund of residence hall rent or change in his boarding contract allowed.
 He may have to live off campus if he is to remain enrolled in the College or he may be banned from his place of residence for specific hours of each day.
 In the event that he withdraws from the College, there shall be no refund.
-Written application for permission to live on campus again must be submitted to and approved by the Associate other rules, may subject individuals and entire halls advisors must live in Room #1 of their respective houses for the academic year.
+Written application for permission to live on campus again must be submitted to and approved by the Associate Dean of Students for Campus & Residential Life.